coccoc/coccoc-tokenizer/README.md

 # C++ tokenizer for Vietnamese

 This project provides tokenizer library for Vietnamese language and 2 command line tools for tokenization and some simple Vietnamese-specific operations with text (i.e. remove diacritics).
+It is used in Cốc Cốc Search and Ads systems and the main goal in its development was to reach high performance while keeping the quality reasonable for search ranking needs.

 ### Installing